bekk/bekk-christmas/post/elm/andthen-in-progress.md

         |> Maybe.withDefault Nothing
 ```

-As you can see, we end up with `Maybe (Maybe String)` after `List.head` operation, because `head` operation returns a `Maybe List`.
+As you can see, we end up with `Maybe (Maybe String)` after `List.head` operation, because `head` operation returns a `Maybe String`.
 Therefore, we have to use a `Maybe.withDefault`, in order to extract the inner `Maybe`.
 To remove this line of unnecessary code, we can use the `andThen` function:

 ```elm
 andThen : (a -> Maybe b) -> Maybe a -> Maybe b